Enjoying Joy

 How it works

-Each course has three pricing tiers.
+Joy Curious has three pricing tiers.

-The content is the same for everyone — the only difference is what you’re able to contribute right now.
+The content is the same for everyone, the only difference is what you’re able to contribute right now.

 Choose the tier that aligns with your reality: